 Content Writer at SocialBee

 With all the buzz around Bluesky, you’re probably asking yourself how it compares to Twitter (now X).
-Both social media platforms have ties to founder and ex Twitter CEO Jack Dorsey, but Bluesky takes a different approach by focusing on decentralization.
+Both social media platforms have ties to ex-Twitter CEO and founder Jack Dorsey, but Bluesky takes a slightly different approach.

 As social media evolves under Musk’s control of X, Bluesky is offering a fresh Twitter alternative by introducing a decentralized model.
-This means users can set up custom domains, control their own content, and even have more flexibility over what they see and share—without the heavy oversight found on centralized platforms like X.
+This means users can set up custom domains, control their own content, and even have more flexibility over what they see and share.
+X offers a more Twitter-like experience with familiar features such as trending topics, quote tweets, and paid verification.

-In this article, we’ll break down how Bluesky’s decentralized structure offers more control and customization compared to X’s traditional, top-down approach.
+In this article, we’ll break down how Bluesky’s decentralized structure offers more control and customization compared to X’s traditional, top-down approach, as well as some other must-know differences between the two platforms.

 Table of contents